Meta production engineer interviews are really challenging. The questions are difficult, specific to Meta, and cover a wide range of topics.

 - What does the command uname -r do?

-- What part of the tcp header does traceroute modify?
+- What part of the TCP header does traceroute modify?

 - What's a zombie process?

-- Can you kill a zombie processs?
+- Can you kill a zombie process?

 - How do you load a Linux kernel